Keeps Review: Can Your Hairline Be Saved?

 Conclusion

-The core offering of Keeps, finasteride and minoxidil, is effective for stopping and even reversing the progression of male pattern baldness.
 Keeps doesn’t formulate these drugs; they just re-brand them.
 Both of these generic drugs are available from many other online retailers, often at a better price.

 Both of the medications sold by Keeps can cause side effects, including sexual dysfunction and erection issues.
-This is why natural hair loss treatments may be a better first option for some patients.

-We don't currently recommend any Keeps products.
-The drug offerings can be acquired much cheaper on other retail sites and the shampoo products have questionable efficacy and one doesn't even come with a full ingredient list.
+The drug offerings can be acquired much cheaper at other retailers, and the shampoo products have questionable efficacy and one doesn't even come with a full ingredient list.